What you'll learn

 pathLeft: pathLeft,

-pathRight: pathRight
+pathRight: pathRight,

 };

-Define input/output connection shape
+Define an input/output connection shape

 /**